taqin89/ton-ts-crypto/README.md

 ```

 ## React Native
-To make it work on react native `expo-random` native module is required:
+To make it work on react native `expo-crypto` native module is required:
 `
-expo install expo-random
+expo install expo-crypto
 `

 ## Secure random